Game 39: In England

 David Gold, chairman of Birmingham City, endorsed the plan in part because the larger clubs have in any case already been exploiting foreign markets, with pre-season and even mid-season tours; Game 39 would distribute its revenue among all the clubs.
 On 15 February, Liverpool F.C. chief executive Rick Parry stated that the proposal had "never been on Liverpool's club agenda" and acknowledged the concern of the club's fans and manager.
 Paul Hayward, writing in The Guardian, said that the proposal would destroy the balance of the home-and-away round-robin league.
 The Football Supporters' Federation (FSF) condemned the proposal as being motivated by money, and dubbed it "Gam£39".
-In March 2008, the campaign was ended as the FSF declared the proposal "effectively dead".
+In March 2008, FSF ended its campaign of opposition by declaring the proposal "effectively dead".
 Many die-hard fans who pride themselves on travelling to all their teams' away matches would have been unable to travel abroad for "Game 39".
 On the other hand, exotic foreign venues would potentially be more appealing destinations for fans than a mundane English city.
 Managers of Premier League clubs reported to be opposed to or sceptical of the plans included Steve Bruce, Roy Hodgson, Gareth Southgate, and Rafael Benítez.
 Alex Ferguson criticised the club owners for lack of consultation with managers.
 Arsène Wenger, Roy Keane, Kevin Keegan, and Avram Grant supported the proposal.
 'Game 39' was also defended as a move to head off plans for a World League involving only elite clubs such as those formerly in the G-14 group.

 Andy Burnham, the Secretary of State for Culture, Media and Sport, cautioned that football should "not forget its roots".
 Gordon Taylor of the Professional Footballers' Association expressed concern about increased pressure on players.
 The FA on 15 February expressed "serious reservations" that the proposal might damage England's bid to host the 2018 World Cup.
 An FA board meeting on 21 February concluded that the plan was "unsustainable in its current format".